HemantGangwar/kubernetes-rhel/README.md

 - ### Usage
 Example Playbook

-Create a playbook to invoke this role:
+Create a playbook to invoke this role from Ansible **Control Node**:

         - name: Deploy Kubernetes Cluster
           hosts: all